Adapted from ACEP’s Critical Care Section

 Residents from Emergency Medicine can now do a 2 year internal medicine critical care fellowship and get certified through ABIM.
 There is also a grandfathering track.

-A deal is in the works; it seems it will a 2 year fellowship, but one of the years will be a rotating surgery experience.
-This is being worked out.
+Residents from 2012 on can get certified through ABS.
+It is a 2 year fellowship, but one of the years will be a rotating surgery experience.
+No grandfathering (grandmothering?)

 Do Critical Care fellowships accept EM residents?